christophergandrud/datafest2017_rep_research_tools/README.md

 - Installed:

     + R and RStudio

     + GitHub Desktop/GitHub account

     + LaTeX (if you want to output to PDFs)

 - Working internet connection

 ## Motivation

 - What is reproducible research?

-- What are literate programming and version control?

-    + How do they enhance reproducible research?
+- What are literate programming?
+How does it enhance reproducible research?

 ## A reproducible workflow in R

-[reproducible-workflow(img/rep_workflow.png)
+![reproducible-workflow(img/rep_workflow.png)

+## File organisation

+## Creating a new R Markdown File

+- YAML

+## Markdown Syntax

-##
+## RMarkdown Syntax